 Are you an adventure-seeker?
 Or are you looking for a fun activity for the entire family?
 Rafting may be just the thing for you, and the rivers in Southern Norway are perfect for safe and fun water sport.
 TrollAktiv in Evje and Adventure Norway in Marnadal offer both family rafting and regular rafting activities.

 Climbing is a popular sport, and there are several areas where rock climbing is possible.
 The area around Valle in Setesdal is particularly known among climbers all over the world.
 You will also find a number of climbing parks in Southern Norway.
-The Climbing Forest at Evje and Hove high rope course in Arendal both offer activities several metres above ground, with adapted courses for children.
+The Climbing Forest at Evje and high rope course in Arendal and Kristiansand all offer activities several metres above ground, with adapted courses for children.

 Summer is the season for numerous festivals in Southern Norway.
-The most famous are Risør Festival of Chamber Music , the electronic Punkt Festival and the Hove Festival, which features a mix of rock, pop, indie, metal and hip-hop.
-Read more about Festivals in Southern Norway .
+The most famous are Risør Festival of Chamber Music, Mandal Seafood festival and the electronic Punkt Festival in Kristiansand.
+You will also find many more music and food festivals.